Three Lessons from My Husband’s Descent into Dementia

 I learned so much in those years.
 Here are three lessons about what it meant for the public life of the sufferer.

-I write not as a trained medical professional but as the widow of someone who suffered from dementia.
+I write not as a trained medical professional but as the widow of the sufferer.

 My husband never recognised that he suffered from dementia